thomasglenngit/LuckyPierre.Solution/README.md

 ) ENGINE=InnoDB AUTO_INCREMENT=10 DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_0900_ai_ci;

 ```
+#### Entity
+Entity is a framework which coordinates the properties associated with the project models, and the corresponding datatables stored in MySQL.
+In order to keep the database refreshed with user inputs and possible changes to the application models, the following commands must be made after these inputs and changes:

+1. In the terminal command line, enter: `dotnet ef migration add (name of migration)`.
+You can name the migration what you will, but remember that each new migration must have a unique name.
+Best practices are to name the first migration, "Initial", then "Secondary", etc. Also note that the first letter of the migration name should always be capitalized.
+If all goes well, the terminal will respond with the affirmation, "Done."

+2. Following the migration the database must be updated with the following command: `dotnet ef database update`.
+Again, if all goes well, after entering this command, the terminal will affirm the update and migration by displaying the migration with a unique migration number and the affirmation, "Done".

 ### Edit
 * To view and edit the code, open the application in your preferred code editor, such as Visual Studio Code.